Ambulance Deep Cleaning Service

 Under COSHH regulations our cleaning is non-hazardous.
 The chemical and disinfect products that we use have universal compliance and a low level of detergent.
 We only use high-level multi-surface sanitiser where necessary for blood and bodily fluid spillages.

 Our cleaning team provides full decontamination and cleansing of ambulances.
-With over 10 years of experience working across the public, private and MoD sectors, we have recommendations from the likes of Tascor and Kent Police.
-CICS Ltd are also accredited providers of ambulance, police and emergency vehicle cleaning.
-We work across the UK and have clients in London, Essex, Kent, Surrey and the South East.
+With over 10 years of experience working across the public, private, and MoD sectors, we have recommendations from the likes of Tascor and Kent Police.
+CICS Ltd is also an accredited provider of ambulance, police, and emergency vehicle cleaning.
+We work across the UK and have clients in London, Essex, Kent, Surrey, and the South East.

 Advanced Fogging Technology

-CICS Ltd. use state of the art fogging machines (also called foggers) to clean the interior of ambulances and ambulance fleets.
-The fogging machine produces a fine spray of micro dropplets that float for around 10 minutes after application.
-The droplets containing a chemical solution disperce into hard-to-reach places having an optimaonal cleaning effect.
+CICS Ltd. uses state of the art fogging machines (also called foggers) to clean the interior of ambulances and ambulance fleets.
+The fogging machine produces a fine spray of micro droplets that float for around 10 minutes after application.
+The droplets containing a chemical solution disperse into hard-to-reach places having an optimal cleaning effect.